Which Of The Following Is Not True Of Block Quotations

 Block quotations are appropriate in the following scenarios:

 In contrast, shorter quotes (under 40 words in APA Style) should be integrated into the text using quotation marks and a parenthetical citation.
-For example:
+On top of that, for example:

 Best Practices for Using Block Quotations